Read Later · Battlefield 1

 Is there a free alternative to Readwise Reader?

 Yes — Burn 451 and Omnivore are the strongest free alternatives to Readwise Reader.
 Burn 451 is free for core read-later functionality with AI summaries, a permanent vault, and an MCP server.
 It adds a 24-hour burn timer that actually forces you to triage your saves instead of accumulating them.
-Omnivore (now owned by ElevenLabs) is open-source and free, with RSS + newsletter support, highlights, and an Obsidian plugin — closer to Readwise Reader's feature profile but without the $8/month charge.
+Omnivore (now owned by ElevenLabs) is open-source and free, with RSS + newsletter support, highlights, and an Obsidian plugin — closer to Readwise Reader's feature profile but without the $9.99/mo annual ($12.99 monthly) charge.
 Both lack Readwise Reader's spaced-repetition review system, which is the feature most worth paying for if you have a highlight-review workflow.

 What does Readwise Reader do that other apps don't?

 Readwise Reader's unique advantages are: spaced-repetition review of highlights (the Readwise 'Daily Review' product that's been around since 2019), native RSS and newsletter ingestion alongside web clips, a robust Obsidian sync plugin, and PDF + EPUB reading.
 These are genuine differentiators.
 No free alternative fully matches all of them.
-If spaced repetition for your highlights is your primary use case, Readwise is probably worth $8/month.
+If spaced repetition for your highlights is your primary use case, Readwise is probably worth $9.99/mo annual ($12.99 monthly).
 If your primary use case is just reading articles you save — and actually doing it — the alternatives are generally as good or better.

 How is Burn 451 different from Readwise Reader?